 We are committed to reducing our energy-related emissions to zero carbon globally by 2048, with a 70% reduction by 2030.

-We are one of the world’s leading publishers on climate science and sustainability.
+We recognise that there is a climate emergency, and we believe that we have a responsibility to address it.
 We play a global role in education and research, with our publishing helping to inform and shape the debate around some of the world’s most pressing challenges.